axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/dashboard/new-dashboard-task-widget.rst

             "columns": [
                {
                   "field": "state",
-                  "filterList": ["CREATED","DONE"]
+                  "filterList": ["OPEN","IN_PROGRESS","DONE","DESTROYED"]
                },
             ]
          }
       ..

-      This column only accepts a list of task state names as its filter condition.
+      This column only accepts a list of task business state names as its filter condition.
-      If you define a list of states in ``filterList``, the task widget will show tasks that are in one of the states listed in ``filterList``.
+      If you define a list of business states in ``filterList``, the task widget will show tasks that are in one of the states listed in ``filterList``.

-      Refer to :dev-url:`Task States </doc/|version|/public-api/ch/ivyteam/ivy/workflow/TaskState.html>` for
-      available task states.
+      Refer to :dev-url:`Task Business States </doc/|version|/public-api/ch/ivyteam/ivy/workflow/TaskBusinessState.html>` for available task business states.

    - ``startTimestamp``